SeanKilleen/seankilleen.github.io/_posts/2024-01-20-how-i-created-an-automated-and-humane-hiring-process-using-jira.md

 ---
-title: How I Created an Automated -- and Humane -- Hiring Process Using Jira
+title: How I Created an Automated (and Humane!)
+Hiring Process Using Jira
 comments: true
 tags:
   - hiring